Njorogetracy/foodies-corner/README.md

 ![Description](documentation/readme-images/about.png)

 ### Footer
-- Contains socia media icons which when clicked opens in a new tab
+- Contains social media icons which when clicked open in a new tab

 ![Footer](documentation/readme-images/Screenshot_20221227_024454.png)

 ### Workshops
 - Gives a description of what we offer
 - Gives a description as well as images of the facilitators
-- Includes sign up button which when clicked takes one to the sign up page
+- Includes a sign up button which when clicked takes one to the sign up page

 ![workshops Intro](documentation/readme-images/workshopintro.png)